fontiana/GoogleSheetsPOC/README.md

 # GoogleSheetsPOC

-*You should install cocoapods to your mac before executing the app*
+*You should install cocoapods on your mac before executing the app*

 ```
 sudo gem install cocoapods